jacobc2700/flexer/README.md

 - `.gitignore`: ignores certain files when pushing to GitHub.
 - `.env`: contains environment variables that you want to keep secret.
 - `routes/api`: folder which contains our routes and endpoints.
+- `routes/api/auth.js`:

 ### Postman Endpoints (Custom API):

+- All our endpoints in development start with: `localhost:5000/api`.
 - Here is some info on the Postman collections and the endpoints within each one.
 - We have three different Postman collections: Posts, Profiles, Users & Authentication.
 - Posts:
-- Profiles:
+- Profiles (12):
-- Users & Authentication (4):
+- Users & Authentication (3):
 - GET: Get Authenticated User
+- POST: Register User
+- POST: Log In User

-within postman, create new collection called "Users & Auth" possibly share them since they are bidned to an account
+possibly share them since they are bidned to an account

 - for users and authentication